Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Display slide 17.
-Now that students understand the terminology and what GIS is and what it’s used for, have them go back to their Google maps they created.
+Now that students understand the terminology, have them go back to the Google maps they created.
 Ask students to flip over their Mapping Bison handout and complete the “Map Analysis” side.
 Explain that students should manipulate the layers of the GIS map they created and respond to the questions on the Map Analysis handout.
-Once everyone has finished, use the attached Map Analysis Teacher’s Key handout to facilitate a discussion over the answers.
+Once everyone has finished, use the attached Map Analysis Teacher’s Key handout to facilitate a discussion of the answers.

 Evaluate